 Is neon underglow legal in Wisconsin?

 Wisconsin law does not restrict additional aftermarket vehicle lighting which would include neon underglow.
-Therefore it’s our conclusion that in Wisconsin neon underglow is not illegal, as long as you avoid the following restrictions:
+Due to lack of restrictions, it’s our conclusion that in Wisconsin neon underglow is not illegal.
+However, you must avoid the following restrictions:

-To stay completely within the law you may consider using red-colored underglow in the back, and white or amber on the front part of the car.
+To stay completely within the law, consider using red-colored underglow in the back, and white or amber on the front part of the car.
 We do not consider those regulations relevant for underglow, but an over-eager officer may fine you regardless.

 Blue lights are explicitly prohibited, but we also strongly suggest avoiding red color as well as not to be mistaken for an emergency vehicle.

-State of WI does additionally make specific exceptions for motorcycles, where underbody glow is permitted as long as the colors are not blue, red or amber.
+For motorcycles, state of WI makes specific exceptions.
+On motorbikes the underbody glow is permitted as long as the colors are not blue, red or amber.
 Additionally the lights may not flash, rotate or oscillate in any way.

 Wisconsin vehicle lighting laws